Human Rights Policy

 We expect the same from all our business partners, clients and suppliers.

 KPMG Australia is committed to creating a culture, workplace and relationships with our stakeholders where people feel like they belong.
 This includes continuing to improve the representation of people from diverse backgrounds across our business and working to ensure our people feel supported.

 KPMG Australia is committed to respecting the rights of Indigenous Peoples in line with the United Nations Declaration on the Rights of Indigenous Peoples.
 As part of its Reconciliation Action Plan, KPMG Australia has committed to going beyond 'business as usual' to embed reconciliation in the delivery of core business practices and decision making at the highest level.
-For more information, please see our 2017-2020 Reconciliation Action Plan.
+For more information, please see our 2017-2020 Reconciliation Action Plan (PDF 3.8MB).

 The United Nations Guiding Principles on Business and Human Rights set out the key elements of human rights due diligence, including assessing actual and potential human rights impacts, integrating and acting upon the findings, tracking responses, and communicating how impacts are addressed.

 KPMG Australia understands that human rights due diligence is an ongoing process – one which is most effective when it is embedded in the risk and procurement processes of our business.
 As such, we are putting into place appropriate systems and controls to identify and assess our human rights risks and integrate those findings to manage them effectively.
 We are committed to enhancing our capability to track the effectiveness of our responses and to communicating our human rights progress for external stakeholders, including our annual modern slavery statement, made in accordance with the Modern Slavery Act 2018 (Cth).